naveabe/pkgwrap/docs/USAGE.md

 Build configuration file in json format used to perform builds.

-#### Source packaging
+### Source packaging
-To perform source packaging a configruation file .pkgwrap.yml must be included in the root of your project.
-A sample build file can be found at the root of this project.
+To perform source packaging a configruation file **.pkgwrap.yml** must be included in the root of your project.
+A sample can be found at the root of this project.

 #### .pkgwrap.yml